 The 2016 workshop symposia theme will focus on innovations in bioprobes for microscopy, highlighting advances in novel fluorochromes, multiplexing approaches, and tools for Correlative Light and EM.

-Although the symposia will be thematic, a broad range of demonstrations and technical lectures on many aspects of microscopy will be offered.
+Although the symposia is thematic, a broad range of demonstrations and technical lectures on many aspects of microscopy will be offered.
 Small-group practicals related to the symposia topic(s) will be offered.
 A wide variety of instruments will be available for use with guidance, including confocal, two-photon LSM, super resolution microscopes as well as SEM and TEM microscopes.

 This free event is made possible through the generous support of numerous companies and the office of the YSOM Deputy Dean of Science.
-Support is also provided by NIAMS (Yale Rheumatology Disease Research Center P30) to advance the use of light microscopy in basic research.Visit the Schedule & Events section of this site to learn more about the 2015 workshop and prior year events.
+Support is also provided by NIAMS (Yale Rheumatology Disease Research Center P30) to advance the use of light microscopy in basic research.Visit the Schedule & Events section of this site to learn more about the 2016 workshop and prior year events.